-Walk 15 - A strenous and rewarding upland walk taking in the summits of Ure head [666m] and Hugh Seat 689m] starting at Garsdale Station or Moorcock Inn - 10 miles - approximately 5 hours.
+Walk 15 - A strenous and rewarding upland walk taking in the summits of Lunds Fell [667m] and Hugh Seat 689m] starting at Garsdale Station or Moorcock Inn - 10 miles - approximately 5 hours.
 Back to Moorcock Walks

 Starting from Garsdale Station follow the Pennine Bridleway down to the Moorcock Inn.
 Take the Kirkby Stephen road to the left of the pub and very soon bear right along the Pennine Bridleway.
-This proceeds to the bridge serving Yore House and Ure head Force waterfalls. bear left across the bridge and then turn right through the gate to the left of Cobbles Plantation.
+This proceeds to the bridge serving Yore House and Ure head Force waterfalls.
+Crossing the bridge bear left for a short while and then turn right through the gate on the right just past Cobbles Plantation.
 The Bridleway proceeds uphill to the side of the plantation before turning left and then right to reach Lady Anne Highway.
 Passing through the gate turn left and after a small ravine leave the track and strike out diagonally [north east] to gain height.
 Maintain an upward course crossing a fairly easy stock fence eventually reaching the crest of Bubble Hill.
-A landrover track comes into view and this can be followed up to Ure Head [666m]. there are good views in all directions with Shunner Fell to the east and Wild Boar to the west.
+A landrover track comes into view and this can be followed up to the summit of Lunds Fell [667m] where there is a diminutive cairn.
+Just to confuse things the top is referred to variously as Sails, Lunds Fell, Ure Head and Little Fell all of which are named on the map!
+There are good views in all directions with Shunner Fell to the east and Wild Boar to the west.

-Leave the cairn at Ure Head in a northerly direction.
+Leave the cairn at Lunds Fell in a northerly direction.
 The track disappears and a few boggy patches require negotiation.
-Follow a stock fence as the ground gains height.
+Follow a stock fence on the left as the ground gains height.
 This starts to bear left.
 Beware of a boggy hollow usually protected with a roll of fencing!
 The fence turns to the left and forms a V shape near the summit of Hugh Seat [689m].
 The cairn is just below the summit and provides an excellent vantage point across the Mallerstang valley.
-On leaving Hugh Seat progress down hill in a westerly direction towards a cairn and eventually to an obvious confluence of Hell Gill Beck and another minor stream.
+On leaving Hugh Seat progress quickly downhill in a westerly direction towards a further cairn and eventually to an obvious confluence of Hell Gill Beck and another minor stream.
 These are the upper flows of the River Eden.
 Drop down into the ravine and up the other side where a path will be located following to the right of Hell Gill Beck.

 Allow 30-35 minutes for the uphill walk back to Garsdale Station or alternatively catch the Little White Bus